 5. I expect and hope that you will not tell her that you love her until you are emotionally, intellectually, spiritually, and financially ready to ask for her hand in marriage.
 I realize this is a stretch.
 However, it is very tempting to woo a girl with words that you know she wants to hear.
 The Song of Solomon reminds us not to awaken love before it’s time.
 If I would have heard all this as a young man, I am sure that I would have thought my girlfriend’s dad was crazy.
 However, biblical agape love is a sacrificial commitment of the will to serve the interests and needs of another.
 I don’t really believe that you can know that you love someone until you have sacrificed yourself, your resources, and your time for them.
 Honestly, you can’t truly love someone until you have studied them long enough to know their interests, passions, gifts, weaknesses, and needs.
 This will take you both a significant amount of time together.
 I would encourage you to enjoy the journey and adventure.
 These are exciting days to savor.

-One important discipline in serving as a loving leader is praying for her.
-Here’s a guide that I have developed from Proverbs 31 that I use in praying specifically for my wife and daughters.
+6. Lastly, the most important way that you can serve as a loving leader is by praying God’s Word for her.
+Here’s a guide that I have designed from Proverbs 31 that I use in praying specifically for my wife and daughters.
 I offer it to you as a helpful tool.

 - Make her a woman of noble character (31:10 – “An excellent wife, who can find?
 For her worth is far above jewels.”)
 Make her virtuous, morally excellent.
 May she hate sin and love Jesus more each day.